Developer

 forge deploy

 At this point, your app is in a state where the latest version requires new permissions.
-App installations will invoke the older version until admins manually update the app and grant permissions.
+App code can roll out before admins approve the new permissions.

 Let's see how rolling releases will help us handle such upgrades.